charwayyyyyy/AgriMart/docs/GITHUB_ACTIONS.md

 ```

 This job:
-1. Only runs if the test job succeeds
+1. Only runs if the lint job succeeds
 2. Only runs on pushes to the main branch
 3. Checks out the code
 4. Deploys to Vercel using the secrets you set up